Curriculum: Online International Education Management

 Models and Decision Making for Positive Change (in French)

-Students take a total of 10 elective credits: six from an approved list and four from courses offered in any Middlebury Institute program.
+Students take a total of 6 elective credits from an approved list.
 The approved list includes all international education management courses, all ICC courses, all language studies courses, and selected courses from other Institute programs.

 - Education Abroad Management